San Antonio Medical Malpractice Lawyer

 A Doctor-Patient Relationship Existed

-You must show that you had a physician-patient relationship with the doctor you are suing — this means you hired the doctor and the doctor agreed to be hired.
+You must show that you had a physician-patient relationship with the doctor or hospital you are suing — this means you hired the doctor and the doctor agreed to be hired.
 For example, you can’t sue a doctor you overheard giving advice at a cocktail party.
 If a doctor began seeing you and treating you, it is easy to prove a physician-patient relationship existed.
-Questions of whether or not the relationship exists most frequently arise where a consulting physician did not treat you directly.
+Questions of whether or not the relationship exists most frequently arise when a consulting physician did not treat you directly.

-The Doctor was Negligent
+The Doctor or Hospital Staff Was Negligent

-Just because you are unhappy with your treatment or results does not mean the doctor is liable for medical malpractice.
+Just because you are unhappy with your treatment or results does not mean the doctor or hospital is liable for medical malpractice.
 The doctor must have been negligent in connection with your diagnosis or treatment.
 To sue for malpractice, you must be able to show that the doctor caused you harm in a way that a competent doctor, under the same circumstances, would not have.

 The Injury Led to Specific Damages